Introduction

 Capsule vs Powder vs Tea

-- Powder: Can be added to smoothies, but tastes bitter
+- Powder: It may be added to a smoothie, but it is bitter

-- Tea: Less potent, but soothing and easy to digest
+- Tea: Not as strong, yet relaxing and easy to digest

 Recommended Dosages